What Is Home Insurance and Is It Compulsory?

 For HDBs

 For HDB owners with an outstanding mortgage loan, fire insurance is compulsory.
-The premiums are relatively low, costing around $5.43 for a 5-Room flat over 5 years.
-However, the coverage is limited — it covers only what was built by HDB, not anything you’ve added.
+The premiums are relatively low, costing around $5.43 for a 5-room flat over 5 years.
+However, the coverage is limited to what was built by HDB, not anything you’ve added.

 For Condominiums